Office of International Programs and Services

 I do not have a valid visa in my passport as of June 9, 2025.
 Does the travel ban apply to me?

-Yes, the ban applies to you if you are from one of the countries on the travel ban list above.
-Unfortunately, you will not be able to enter the U.S. Please see the “How can I begin studies at George Mason in Fall 2025 if I cannot enter the U.S?
-Can I study online before my visa status starts?” information in the section below.
+Yes, the ban applies to you.
+Unfortunately, you will not be able to enter the U.S. Please see the “How do I attend George Mason if I am not able to enter the U.S. in Spring 2026?
+Can I study online?” information in the section below.

 I have an F1 visa stamp in my passport that was issued before June 9, 2025.
 Does the travel ban apply to me?

-No, the travel ban does not apply to students who have a valid visa as of June 9, 2025, and you should be able to travel to the U.S. according to the Department of State announcement.
-Please see the “Will I have problems at U.S. Customs and Border Patrol when I arrive even if I have a valid visa issued by June 9, 2025?” information below to understand what to expect at U.S. Customs and Border Patrol when you arrive.
+No, the travel ban does not apply to students who have a valid visa as of June 9, 2025, according to the Department of State announcement here.
+Please see the “Will I have problems at U.S. Customs and Border Patrol when I arrive even if I have a valid visa issued by June 9, 2025?” informationbelow to understand what to expect at U.S. Customs and Border Patrol when you arrive.

 Will I have problems at U.S. Customs and Border Patrol when I arrive even if I have a valid visa issued by June 9, 2025?

-According to the Department of State announcement, you should be able to enter the U.S. However, U.S. Customs and Border Patrol, the agency that all international travelers encounter upon arrival, has the final authority to allow or deny entry.
+The travel ban does not apply to you since you have a valid visa issued by June 9, 2025.
+However, U.S. Customs and Border Patrol, the agency that all international travelers encounter upon arrival, has the final authority to allow or deny entry.
 How they interpret the ban will ultimately determine if you can enter the U.S. or not.
 Taking the steps below may increase the likelihood of your successful entry:

 • Make sure you have all of your standard travel documents, including your valid passport and visa, and your I-20, signed by the school digitally and signed by you in ink.